 After this lesson, students should be able to:

-- Describe how light sensors work.
+- Describe how color sensors work.

 - Provide a basic explanation of how sensors are integrated into robots via careful programming.